BritishGeologicalSurvey/etlhelper/docs/recipes/database_to_api.rst

 In this example, failed rows will fail the whole job.
 Removing the ``raise_for_status()`` call will let them just be logged instead.

+To provide the database connection, a `DbParams <https://britishgeologicalsurvey.github.io/etlhelper/connecting_to_databases.html#dbparams>`__ object is imported from a separate `db` file.